Antenatal Care

 Perineal tears and episiotomies in childbirth – Royal College of Obstetricians and Gynaecologists (RCOG)

-For further information regarding the types of tears that can occur during childbirth, how to minimise your risk of deeper tearing, and what can be done to help your recovery if you do tear, please visit the RCOG website:
+For further information regarding the types of tears that can occur during childbirth, how to minimise your risk of deeper tearing, and what can be done to help your recovery if you do tear, please visit the perineal tears and episiotomies page on the RCOG website.